Mexican cantina with great pedigree and warmth, testament to the ethos that good service and good food ensure success.

 - Provides: Vegetarian options (at least ¼ main courses), Halal options, Children's portions, Children's high chairs, Wheelchair access, Pre-theatre menu, Outdoor tables, Free wi-fi

-- Music on stereo: Latin only in evenings
+- Music on stereo: Latino or acoustic

 - Capacity: 32 (9 outdoors)